uts-cic/university-api/README.md

 ## Some design choices we have made in building out this specification

+This data specification makes a number of explicit design choices about how data should be represented.
+To contribute you should follow these guidelines:

+1. **Data of similar types should be grouped together** wherever possible e.g. a discussion forum post will be treated the same as a comment on a video, or a tweet, or a slack message.
+This principle will enable LA tools to consume data from multiple sources and use it irrespective of where it came from.
+1. **Details about events, contexts and sources should be included** wherever possible e.g. if we are recording that a post occurred in a discussion forum (or a learner clicked on a link, or a mark was provided to an assessment) then we also need to store the details of the item on which that activity occurred.
+Note that these details should also group together wherever possible into common contexts and properties.

 WE WILL BE ADDING TO THIS DURING THE WORKSHOP AT ALASI23

 ## Helpful resources to guide the development of this repo

 - SoLAR position paper on [Generating Data for LA Ecosystems](https://www.solaresearch.org/wp-content/uploads/2020/09/SoLAR_Position-Paper_2020_09.pdf).
 - The [xAPI Profiles server](https://profiles.adlnet.gov/) and related documentation.
+- The [IMS Caliper specification](https://www.imsglobal.org/activity/caliper) and some detailed information about implementing their [profiles](https://github.com/1EdTech/caliper-spec/blob/develop/guides/implementation-guide.md)
 - The [final report](https://ltr.edu.au/vufind/Record/365945/Description?print=1) from the OLT funded [Learning Analytics beyond the LMS](https://beyondlms.org/) project, along with the [GitHub resources](https://beyondlms.org/tools/LA-API/) (which are fairly depreciated now).
 - The JISC LA project and [GitHub resources](https://github.com/jiscdev) (which are fairly depreciated now).